 The best way to achieve high data quality with technology is to integrate the different phases of the data quality cycle into operational processes and match these with independent roles.
 Gather all of the data into a single integrated system to achieve greater control over the integrity of data flow.

 Much of the technology available to businesses today is aligned with the data quality cycle to provide in-depth functionality that supports multiple users in their individual processes.

-Software tools assist in different ways by providing data profiling functions that cleanse, standardise, match and manage hierarchy.
+Software tools assist in different ways by providing data profiling functions that cleanse, standardize, match and manage hierarchy.
 It also provides user-specific interfaces to support workflow and integrates with other applications to cleanse and enrich.
 TranZact is one such tool specifically designed for SMEs to to optimize their business processes from customer inquiry to dispatch.
-It uses centralized data to auto update information in modules when changes are made in one modules thus making the whole system efficient and error free.
-What’s best is that the basic version of the product is free forever, so that SME owners don’t have to worry about finances before taking the first step towards their digital transformation.
+It uses centralized data to auto-update information in modules when changes are made in one module thus making the whole system efficient and error-free.
+What's best is that the basic version of the product is free forever, so that SME owners don't have to worry about finances before taking the first step towards their digital transformation.
 Sign up today to know more.